abbec/acervin.com/content/portfolio/tankenoten/index.md

 designed in a way to be comforting to small children.

 Tankenöten is written in Java with the Swing framework.

+This was the first larger software that I wrote.

 ## Techniques ##
 - Java